How do I place an order?

 I have order booklets, how do I supply my file?

-We require single page PDF files in sequential order eg 1, 2, 3, etc, NOT as spreads, you don’t need to worry about how the booklet will work, we can do that for you.
+We require single page PDF files in sequential order eg 1, 2, 3, etc, NOT as spreads, you don’t need to worry about how the custom booklets printing will work, we can do that for you.

 If you have set the pages up at A4 but want A5 don’t worry we can scale them down to fit.